-- The City will continue to use CDBG and HOME Administration funds to implement the Consolidated Plan and Annual Action Plans, train staff, address the Analysis of Impediments to Fair Housing, complete annual CAPER reports, and comply with HUD regulations. - Continually update the Housing Resource Guide, which provides citizens with information to help them access affordable housing in the community. - The City continues to work with non-profit groups to the extent possible, to improve the organizational capacity of housing and service organizations.
-There continues to be increased collaboration among the non-profits and City Departments. - City staff continues to be trained to assist in the administration of the CDBG program and takes advantage of HOME and CDBG trainings.
+- The City will continue to use CDBG and HOME Administration funds to implement the Consolidated Plan and Annual Action Plans, train staff, address the Analysis of Impediments to Fair Housing, complete annual CAPER reports, and comply with HUD regulations. - Continually update the Housing Resource Guide, which provides citizens with information to help them access affordable housing in the community. - The City continues to provide technical assistance to non-profit groups to the extent possible, to improve the organizational capacity of housing and service organizations.
+There continues to be increased collaboration among the non-profits and City Departments. - City staff continues to be trained to assist in the administration of the CDBG program and takes advantage of HOME and CDBG trainings. - Continue to obtain services of applicable consultants to expand capacity.

-Actions planned to enhance coordination between public and private housing and social service agencies
+Actions planned to enhance coordination between public and private housing and social service agencies activities.

-The City encourages private sector participation in all HOME and CDBG and non-HUD funded activities.
 All construction contracts for the housing rehabilitation- sewer-connection program are made available to private sector contractors.
 The Habitat for Humanity Homeownership Program utilizes private grants, in-kind donations, Youth Build (when available) and owner participation in the production of single-family homes.
 The Tenant-Based Rental Assistance Program provides assistance and security deposit grants for "at-risk" tenants.
 The success of the program depends very much on the participation of private sector landlords.
 The City works in cooperation with the Housing Authority of the County of Butte and private non-profit service providers to successfully implement the program.